Mueganos: The Must-Try Sweet Snack from Mexico’s Heartland

 - Place the egg and the piloncillo in the center.
-Add the remaining water and knead until obtaining a smooth dough and let it rest for 40 minutes.
+Add the remaining water, knead until the dough is smooth, and let it rest for 40 minutes.

 - After this time, roll out the dough until it is very thin and cut small squares or diamonds.

-- Heat the oil to 200 degrees Celsius – or until a little of the dough bubbles abundantly – and fry the pasta squares until golden brown.
+- Heat the oil to 200 degrees until a little of the dough bubbles abundantly, and fry the pasta squares until golden brown.

 - Dry on absorbent paper.

 - Let the fried dough dry for a few hours to make it crispier.

 - To assemble, boil the piloncillo with water and cinnamon.
 When it thickens, remove the cinnamon and boil until a drop in cold water makes it firm.

 - Carefully stick the mueganos with the honey.